-1 INTRODUCTION
+1 Introduction

-In the era of digitalization, music has become easier to access than ever: a tremendous number of musical recordings are readily available to consume on online music platforms such as YouTube, Spotify, or iTunes.
-This opportunity to access a large number of musical works, though, results in information overload and users require novel mechanisms and strategies to choose from the "deep blue sea of musical works" [30].
-Music recommender systems (MRS) have, thus, become a significant topic both in research as well as in industry, over the past few years [5, 8, 33].
+In the era of digitalization, music has become easier to access than ever: a tremendous number of musical recordings are readily available to consume on online platforms such as YouTube, Spotify, or iTunes.
+This opportunity to access a large number of musical works, though, results in information overload [8], which requires new tools to assist users in choosing from the huge amount of musical content" [39].
+Music recommender systems (MRS) have, thus, become a significant research topic over the past few years [11, 43, 6] and current online music platforms typically use some sort of MRS.

-In general, recommender systems are meant to assist users in searching, sorting, and filtering the vast amount of information available [22].
-MRS are specifically built to assist users in navigating through the myriad of available musical recordings and provide them with suggestions (and/or automatically generated playlists) that would fit the respective user's interest [33].
-Thereby, "[t]he success of a music recommender system (RS) depends on its ability to propose the right music, to the right user, at the right moment" [19].
+In general, the idea behind recommender systems is to assist users in searching, sorting, and filtering the vast amount of information available [29].
+MRS are specifically built to assist users in navigating through the myriad of available musical recordings and provide them with music suggestions that would fit the respective user's interest or, respectively, automatically generate consecutive recommendations that build a personalized playlist [43].
+The challenge is "to propose the right music, to the right user, at the right moment" [24].

-Various automatic approaches to music recommendation have been proposed [35].
-Thereby, most MRS rely mainly on collaborative filtering [20] or on information about music items (i.e., content-based filtering [4]) [35].
-For instance, content-based MRS may consider acoustic similarity information on the song level [38], or genre or artist similarity [21].
+Various automatic approaches to music recommendation have been proposed [45].
+As summarized in the review by Schedl et al. [45], most MRS rely mainly on some sort of contentbased filtering [5] or collaborative filtering [26].
+Content-based MRS may, for instance, consider acoustic similarity information on the song level [49], or use the song's music genre, or the performing artist of the music item to quantify similarities [27].
 MRS employing collaborative filtering do not require exogenous information about neither users nor music items.
-Instead, a user is suggested music listened to by users with similar preferences and/or listening patterns [25].
+Instead, a user is suggested music listened to by users with similar preferences or listening patterns [34].

-An approach that is particularly applicable in hit-driven domains such as the music industry is popularity-based recommendation.
-This approach assumes that a random user is more likely to like a very popular music item than one of the far less popular items [8, 34].
-Popularity-based MRS approaches are widely adopted to complement other approaches in cold start situations, when there is limited information about new users and/or items available in the system [10, 39].
-One approach for considering popularity in the music domain is to describe music listeners "in terms of the degree to which they prefer music items that are currently popular or rather ignore such trends" [29].
-Harnessing music mainstreaminess in combination with collaborative filtering techniques tends to deliver better results with respect to music recommendation accuracy and rating prediction error than pure collaborative filtering approaches alone [13, 32, 34, 37].
+Another variant, popularity-based recommendation approaches, resemble a primitive form of collaborative filtering, where items are recommended to users based on how popular those items are overall among other users.
+Such approaches are built on the assumption that the target user is more likely to like a very popular item than one of the far less popular items [11, 44].
+Popularity-based recommendation approaches are particularly applicable in hit-driven domains-such as in the music industry.
+Accordingly, popularity-based MRS approaches are widely adopted to complement other approaches in cold start situations, when there is limited information about new users and/or items available in the system [13, 50].

+One approach for considering popularity in the music domain is to describe music listeners "in terms of the degree to which they prefer music items that are currently popular or rather ignore such trends" [38].
+Harnessing music mainstreaminess in combination with collaborative filtering techniques tends to deliver better results with respect to music recommendation accuracy and rating prediction error than pure collaborative filtering approaches alone [16, 44, 48, 41].